terraform-aws-modules/terraform-aws-iam/docs/UPGRADE-6.0.md

     - `iam-account`
         - `create`
-    - `iam-role`
-        - `assume_role_policy_statements` which allows for any number of custom statements to be added to the role's trust policy.
-This covers the majority of the variables that were removed
     - `iam-group`
         - `permission_statements` which allows for any number of custom statements to be added to the role's trust policy.
 This covers the majority of the variables that were removed
         - `path`/`policy_path`
         - `create_policy`
         - `enable_mfa_enforcment`
+    - `iam-oidc-provider`
+        - None
     - `iam-read-only-policy`
         - `create`
+    - `iam-role`
+        - `assume_role_policy_statements` which allows for any number of custom statements to be added to the role's trust policy.
+This covers the majority of the variables that were removed
     - `iam-role-for-service-accounts`
         - `create_policy`
         - `source_policy_documents`